Five Things Disabled People Should Not Feel Guilty About

-Disabled people are not able to do things at the same capacity as non-disabled people can and sometimes have to ask for help on things that most people can do themselves because our disabilities prevent us from being able to do some tasks well.
+Disabled people are not able to do things at the same capacity as non-disabled people can, and sometimes have to ask for help with things that most people can do themselves because our disabilities prevent us from being able to do some tasks well.
 There is nothing wrong with needing to ask for help because we all need a little help sometimes.
 When you have to ask for help on the most basic tasks, it sometimes makes you feel like you are bothering people.
 Disabled people sometimes struggle with guilt and feel guilty for things they shouldn’t because not everyone is willing to help and will roll their eyes at us when we ask for assistance carrying a cup of water.
-Disabled people shouldn’t feel guilty for needing help but sometimes we do because non-disabled people act annoyed and make like we are being a major inconvenience to them.
+Disabled people shouldn’t feel guilty for needing help, but sometimes we do because non-disabled people act annoyed and make us feel like we are being a major inconvenience to them.
 What shouldn’t disabled people feel guilty about?
 In this post, I am going to talk about five things disabled people sometimes feel guilty about that we shouldn’t.

 Advocating for more accessibility- Accessibility is important for disabled people and it should not be optional but often it is seen as a big expense and non-disabled people sometimes make us feel bad when we ask for more accessibility.
 Disabled people cannot function if something is not accessible, and you should not feel guilty when you advocate for more accessibility because there is nothing wrong with wanting to participate in activities with your non-disabled friends which you can’t always do if it’s not accessible.
 If someone makes you feel bad for wanting more accessibility and tries to tell you that there are not a lot of disabled people, they are the problem, not you.
 Never feel guilty for advocating for yourself because inaccessibility can be dangerous for disabled people, and you shouldn’t have to struggle because non-disabled people don’t think accessibility is necessary.